-I believe different types of dish have the power to change how people feel.
+I believe different types of dishes have the power to change how people feel.
 When it’s hot and sunny outside, the cool crisp salad tastes extra refreshing.
 Personally, whenever the weather is cold and raining I always crave some comfort food.
 This easy to prepare cream penne pasta will quickly warm you up.
 It’s easy and simple but it tastes goooood!
 My kids had seconds or thirds and they both said “Hmmmm it’s yummy!!”
 I hope you will try this recipe this winter.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!